Skip to content

 Attestation

-Bedrock Attest records what a model was asked and what it produced, at the moment of generation, and signs it into the firm's ledger.
+Attest records what a model was asked and what it produced at the moment of generation, and signs it into the firm's ledger.

-@bedrockgovernance/attest is the SDK that captures a generation (the event of a model producing a piece of advice) and records it as an immutable ledger entry.
-Where a review job attests what document was produced and reviewed, an attestation captures exactly what the model saw and returned.
+@bedrockgovernance/attest is the SDK that captures a generation (an AI model producing text that helps shape a piece of advice) and records it as an immutable ledger entry.
+Where a review job attests what document was produced and reviewed, an attestation captures exactly what the model saw and returned, at the instant it happened.

 What a generation captures

 A single attest() call records the complete generation bundle.
-Only model, systemPrompt, messages, and output are required.
+Only correlationId, model, input, and output are required.
 Everything else is optional, included when your pipeline has it.

 {